CLSherrod/clsherrod.github.io/_posts/2023-09-15-smart-notes.md

 ### Apps and Templates
 Again, I’m a big proponent of plain text files so anything I recommend work with text files.

-My favorite app that I use is [https://obsidian.md](Obsidian MD).
+My favorite app that I use is [Obsidian MD](https://obsidian.md).
 It’s uses plain text files and works on my MacBook, iPad and iPhone.
 The plugin community is fantastic.
 Tons of little plugins that add super cool functionality to my text editor.

 I also use [Drafts](https://getdrafts.com) on my iPad and iPhone to write no matter where I am and when I don’t need access to my entire knowledge system.
 Sometimes I just want to write.
 Obsidian MD loads slowly on my iPad and iPhone while Drafts is super quick.
 Later I copy the note over to my knowledge system.